viaacode/documentation-jekyll/docs/instroom/sip_specification/sip_structure/4_structure_bag.md

 2ec9403539086d7447dd91361d3c5456  ./manifest-md5.txt
 ```

+***Requirements***

+- The `manifest-md5.txt` file MUST list all files contained in the bag.
+- The `manifest-md5.txt` file MUST NOT list any directories.
+- The `manifest-md5.txt` file MUST NOT list any files outside of the bag.
+- Each line of the `manifest-md5.txt` file MUST be of the form *checksum filepath*, where *filepath* is the pathname of a file relative to the bag-lelvel directory, and *checksum* is a hex-encoded checksum calculated by the MD5 message-digest algorithm.
+- The slash ('/') character MUST be used as a path separator in *filepath*.
+- One or more linear whitespace characters (spaces or tabs) MUST separate each *checksum* from each *filepath*.
+- Each line of the `manifest-md5.txt` file MUST be terminated with an LF, a CR or a CRLF.

 ## bagit.txt (file)

 The `bagit.txt` file contains exactly two lines in the exact order specified in the example below.
 The first line specifies to which version of the [BagIt specification](https://www.rfc-editor.org/rfc/rfc8493.html) the bag conforms, while the second line identifies the character set encoding of the bag and its files.

-***Requirements***

-- The first line of the `bagit.txt` file MUST specify the exact version of the BagIt standard.
-- The second line of the `bagit.txt` file MUST specify the character set encoding of the bag and its files.

 ***Example***